jhonndabi/english-learning-tools/README.md

 ## Inspiration

-ROAD-MAP TO ENGLISH FLUENCY: PHONETICS -> LISTENING -> SPEAKING -> READING -> WRITING : from 8 month to 1 year (by studying 30 minutes a day seamlessly).😃😎
+ROAD-MAP TO ENGLISH FLUENCY: PHONETICS -> LISTENING -> SPEAKING -> READING -> WRITING : from 8 month to 1 year (by studying 30 minutes a day seamlessly).😃😎 (by Giorgi Bastos)

 ## Websites